master-q/masterq-docs/presentations/20150903_ml_workshop/20150903_ml_workshop.md

 * Out of bounds
 * Weak type

-We need functional language on embedded system!
+We need functional language for embedded system!

 # Approach 1: Virtual machine